A “jewel” of a resource for teachers and counselors alike

 Growing Together

-The fact that QuaverReady’s content is carefully designed to grow in sophistication as the student matures is “a real plus,” she says.
+Vigstol also appreciates that the curriculum’s content is carefully designed to grow in sophistication as the student matures.

 “The lessons grow right along with the kids.”

-Having the songs, the discussion points, and the worksheets align with a student’s varying stages of natural development helps facilitate the learning process and creates a sense of continuity.
+Having the songs, lessons, discussion points, and worksheets align with the student’s overall development nurtures a sense of continuity and inherent flexibility.

-Quite often, though, Vigstol says that her older students will ask for song or lesson from the lower grades, a happy reminder that the curriculum is also ageless in its appeal.
+Quite often, though, she says that her older students will ask for songs from the lower grades — a happy reminder that the curriculum is also ageless in its appeal.

 “As a counselor, being able to access any lesson I need — whether it’s a classroom exercise or an unanticipated intervention — is very important,” she says.
-“Quaver makes it all available.”
+“Quaver makes it instantly available.”

-“I’ve had teachers say, ‘I’m sending over a student who just lost a parent,’ and I have to make sure that student feels seen and heard when they walk through my door,” she says.
+“I’ve had teachers say, ‘I’m sending over a student who just lost a family member,’ so I have to make sure that student feels seen and heard when they walk through my door.”

 For more information on how to get Quaver into your school, visit QuaverEd.com/Ready.